What Causes Male-Pattern Hair Loss?

 Some additional therapies being considered are:

-• Platelet-rich plasma (PRP) injections into the scalp have increased hair growth.
+• Platelet-rich plasma (Plasma Hair Restoration) injections into the scalp have increased hair growth.
 This process entails having a small amount of platelet-rich blood drawn, separated, and injected into the balding areas throughout several sessions.

 • Hair transplants involve the surgical placement of small plugs of hair taken from areas where hair growth is still occurring.
 The procedure often entails several sessions and may be costly.